-- The way you were charged with DUI at your preliminary hearing was illegal
+- The way you were charged with DUI at your preliminary hearing was illegal.

-- There was no probable cause to charge you with DUI in the first place
+- There was no probable cause to charge you with DUI in the first place.

 Both of these circumstances involve complicated legal points, but either one (or both together) can save you from a DUI.
-We’ll look at each one in detail.

 You Were Charged Illegally

+When any of these constitutional rights are violated or denied, the charge is considered illegal.
 The most common rights violations related to the preliminary hearing are:

 - You were denied the right to be represented at the hearing by an attorney,